mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Effect
-This is where the game really takes off.
-As long as you succeeded at a Test you are considered to have an Effect of 1.
-In some cases (like combat) you need to know how well you did.
-In cases like this the Effect Dice result will tell you what your Effect is.
+Effect is the most important part of the Sixfinity Engine.
+Effect determines how well things went or not.
+It is used throughout the rules and makes a lot of mechanics function.
+Additionally, it makes the Gamemasters life a lot easier as they can evaluate Effect in many cases.

 #### Net Effect

 Net Effect is calculated after a roll.
+It will always be the difference in two effect totals.

-In a Success Test the GM rolls and Effect Dice.
+If it is needed in a Success Test the GM rolls and Effect Dice.
 You compare your Effect Dice (total if you got more than one) with the Effect Dice of the GM.
 Subtract the lesser from the greater and the net result is the Net Effect.
 Minimum 1.

 In an opposed test you compare the Effect Dice of both sides.
 Subtract the lesser dice number from the greater dice(s) number and the net result is the Net Effect which goes to whoever won.
 Minimum 1.

 ### Advantage and Disadvantage

-Advantage: Roll 3d6 and keep the higher of the two rolls.

-Disadvantage: Roll 3d6 keep the lower of the two rolls.
+If used in text or a GM can use as shorthand.

+Advantage: Get a Bonus Effect

+Disadvantage: You cannot gain Bonus Effect.

 ### Success Tests